emperor-tech/Cashield/README.md

-# Cashield: Real-Time Campus Crime Reporting System
+# Cashield: Comprehensive Campus Security & Incident Management System

-**Cashield** (derived from Campus Shield) is a modern, real-time crime reporting and safety platform designed for Nigerian school campuses.
-It empowers students, staff, and security personnel to report incidents, respond to emergencies, and foster a safer academic environment through technology.
+**Cashield** (derived from Campus Shield) is a robust, real-time security and incident management platform designed for Nigerian educational institutions.
+It empowers students, staff, and security personnel to report incidents, coordinate emergency responses, and create a safer academic environment through advanced technology and structured security protocols.

 ---